NewNew Blog PostRead more

 The quality of your thinking is limited by the quality of your questions.
 Ask a shallow question, get a shallow answer.
 Ask a powerful question, and you unlock insights you didn't know existed.

-A thinking workout in action
+A thinking workout

 You ask: